Road Warriors: Bucs Win 31-26 at Green Bay, Reach Super Bowl

 The Packers rallied as Brady threw interceptions on three straight drives for just the second time in his career.
 Green Bay cut the lead to 28-23 late in the third quarter on Rodgers’ touchdown passes to Robert Tonyan and Davante Adams.

 Twice in the fourth quarter, the Packers got the ball with a chance to take the lead after Jaire Alexander picked off Brady passes deep in Green Bay territory.
-Both times, the Packers went three-and-out against Tampa Bay’s fierce defense.
+Both times, the Packers went three-and-out.

+“I felt like we had plenty of opportunities tonight to take advantage of and get the job done,” LaFleur said.
+“We didn’t do it, and that falls on me and that’s a tough pill to swallow when you’re responsible for everybody in this organization to make sure that you’re on your `A' game, and I don’t feel like I was tonight.
+I’m just pretty disappointed that (I) let a lot of people down.”

 It’s been quite a ride for Brady and the Bucs.
 Brady moved to Tampa as a free agent and brought star tight end Rob Gronkowski out of retirement to join him.
 But with limited practice time with his new teammates because of coronavirus protocols, the Bucs didn’t get rolling until after their bye week.